KSTF Teaching Fellows are eligible to receive stipends, grants, professional development and more to support their progress as teacher leaders.

 - Collaboratively study the challenges and issues involved in reaching all learners.

-- Inquire into their teaching practices, ideas and themes supported by staff, resource teachers, alumni and other community members.
+- Inquire into their teaching practices, ideas and themes supported by staff, resource teachers, Senior Fellows and other community members.

 - Practice organizing and leading learning sessions for teachers and other educators in a constructive setting, and provide critical feedback as participants.